 Staten Island, New York: Museum to the Italian Who Italians Believe Invented the Telephone

-The memory of inventor (and Alexander Graham Bell spoiler) Antonio Meucci is kept alive by the Order Sons of Italy in America, who own the museum.- Address:
+The memory of inventor (and Alexander Graham Bell spoiler) Antonio Meucci is kept alive by the Order Sons of Italy in America, who own the house and the museum.
+Fancy monument to Meucci on the front lawn.

 - Directions: